samwizzy/lendsqr-fe-test/README.md

 ### 4. User Details

 To get a comprehensive overview of a user data you can simply click on the more icon at the end of the table column to view more details on each user.

+## Configurations

+### Protected Routes

+**Protected Route**

+---

+_For protecting access from users without authentication_

+**Protected Auth Route**

+---

+_For protecting access from users with authentication_

+### SCSS

+Using a structure that separate concerns, a partials folder stores each utility feeding off from the variables within the `_variables` file, this files are prefix with a underscore to prevent SASS from transpiling them.

+### Axios Config

+The parameters for the axios config `[BaseUrl]` here are safely stored within the `.env` file.
+This is necessary for maintaining a source of truth.

+> The .env file was purposely not ignored, so it could be available to a developer who wishes to test after cloning this app.

 ## Testing